Denis Le Bihan: Biography

 Denis Le Bihan studied medicine and physics in Paris.
 After an internship in neurosurgery, radiology and nuclear medicine, he obtained his doctorate in medicine in 1984 (University of Paris VI) with the specialty "radiology".
 He also follows a course in human biology (functional explorations of the nervous system, mathematical models in medicine).
 His training in physics focuses on nuclear physics and elementary particles.
 He obtained his doctorate in physics in 1987, his thesis focusing on a completely new method of magnetic resonance imaging that he introduced and developed (diffusion imaging and IVIM imaging (en) for IntraVoxel Incoherent Motion).
 In 1987, he joined the National Institutes of Health (NIH) in Bethesda, Maryland, USA, where he remained until 1994.
 This is where he continues to develop diffusion MRI, introducing diffusion tensor MRI (DTI) with Peter Basser.
 Denis Le Bihan joined the Frédéric Joliot Hospital Service of the CEA in 1994 to head the anatomical and functional neuroimaging laboratory.
 In 2000, he became Director of the Federal Institute for Research in Functional Neuroimaging (IFR 49).
 He presided over the founding and opening of NeuroSpin in 2007 and has been its director since then.
 Since 2005, Denis Le Bihan has also been a regular guest professor at Kyoto University (Human Brain Research Center).

 NeuroSpin has been able to mobilize significant public funding to conduct innovative research in neurodegenerative disease imaging.
 As part of the Franco-German Iseult NeuroSpin project, CEA teams are in the process of finalizing the construction of a unique MRI scanner using a record magnetic field of 11.7 teslas, thanks to a magnet of more than 100 tons with an original design.

-Scientific Works
+Scientific works

-Denis Le Bihan is particularly recognized for his pioneering work on diffusion MRI, a concept whose principles he established and demonstrated its potential,10.1148/radiology.161.2.3763909< particularly in the medical field during the 1980s.
+Denis Le Bihan is particularly recognized for his pioneering work on diffusion MRI, a concept whose principles he established and demonstrated its potential, particularly in the medical field during the 1980s.
 Since then, Denis Le Bihan has continued to develop and perfect the method, and has further extended its fields of application.
 Diffusion MRI is used worldwide to study the anatomy of our brain, its connections and functioning.
 In medicine, major neurological applications include acute stroke and white matter disorders, including psychiatric disorders.
 Diffusion MRI is also of great importance outside the brain for the detection and monitoring of cancers and metastases.